Skip to contents

 #> <fct> <chr> <chr> <glue> <rvar[1d]>

-We can compare these estimates to those that Templin & Hoffman (2013) reported when using different software to estimate the same model.
-In the figure below, most parameters fall on or very close to the dashed line, which represents perfect agreement.
+We can compare these estimates to those that were used to generate the data.
+In the figure below, most parameters fall on or very close to the dashed line, which represents perfect agreement, indicating that the estimated model is accurately estimating the parameter values.

 Figure shows a strong correlation between item parameters, with only a few discrepancies off of the line of perfect agreement.